tuskyapp/tuskyapp.github.io/faq/contents.md

 ### How do I hide boosted posts from my timeline?

-- Open "Preferences" (swipe from the left edge, or tap your profile picture to see the option)
+- Open "Account Preferences" (swipe from the left edge, or tap your profile picture to see the option)
-- Tap the "Filters > Tabs" section
+- Tap the "Home timeline" section (at the bottom)
-- Unselect the "Boosts" option
+- Unselect the "Show boosts" option

 ### How do I hide replies to posts from my timeline?

-- Open "Preferences" (swipe from the left edge, or tap your profile picture to see the option)
+- Open "Account Preferences" (swipe from the left edge, or tap your profile picture to see the option)
-- Tap the "Filters > Tabs" section
+- Tap the "Home timeline" section (at the bottom)
-- Unselect the "Replies" option
+- Unselect the "Show replies" option

 ### How do I follow a hashtag?